Imperial-FoNS-Computing/FoNS-installation-instructions/source/rstudio.rst

 statistical component.
 RStudio is an integrated development environment (IDE) for R, providing editing, debugging and much more.

+Note that it is not necessary to have RStudio in order to use R, but **RStudio is highly recommended**.

+Also note that in most of the cases below (excluding the approach using Software Hub), R must be installed before trying to install RStudio.

 Installing R and RStudio on Windows
 -----------------------------------